Eroica/love-ecs/README.md

 ---------

 ### Entities
+`entity = ecs.Entity()`
 The entity is a container for components that define its behavior.
-Constructor: `entity = ecs.Entity()`

 `entity:add(component, arg1, arg2, ...)`: Adds a component to an entity.
 Accepts component _constructors_, not the components themselves.